DannyRivasDev/LinkedIn-QR-Code/README.md

 # QR-Code-Wallpaper
 This Python script generates a QR code and overlays it onto a background image.
-The resulting image can be used as a custom wallpaper.
+The resulting image can be used as a custom wallpaper to easily share links at networking events.

 The background was made using Adobe Express.